Kingdom of Lalitpur: 1600–1705

-Between 1658 and 1662, Patan was indulged in multiple conflicts with Kantipur, and Bhadgaon, sometimes as Kantipur's ally and other as Bhadgaon's.
+Between 1658 and 1662, Patan indulged in multiple conflicts with Kantipur, and Bhadgaon, sometimes as Kantipur's ally and other as Bhadgaon's.
 It was Srinivasa Malla who ultimately mediated the quarrel in 1662 and peace was restored.
 During his reign, Patan extended as far as Gorkha and Tanahun in the west.

-Srinivasa abdicated in favour of his son in 1687, and accordingly Yoga Narendra Malla succeeded him as the king.
-Yoga Narendra's reign also saw numerous conflicts with the neighboring kingdoms between 1688 to 1690.
-A prominent minister named Lakshminarayan had rose as the supreme authority in the valley.
-He was assassinated in 1690 and the disputes subsided for a while.
-Yoga Narendra, alike his father and grandfather, was a king of religious deposition.
+Srinivasa abdicated in favour of his son in 1687, and accordingly, Yoga Narendra Malla succeeded him as the king.
+Yoga Narendra's reign also saw numerous conflicts with the neighbouring kingdoms between 1688 and 1690.
+A prominent minister named Lakshminarayan who had risen as the supreme authority in the valley was assassinated in 1690, and the disputes subsided for a while.
+Yoga Narendra, like his father and grandfather, was a king of religious deposition.
 He donated various items to temples and constructed several religious monuments.
 Yoga Narendra was poisoned in Changu while he was supervising an attack against Bhadgaon.